Isahabdulsalam/Isahabdulsalam/README.md

 - 👋 Hi, I’m @Isahabdulsalam
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new skills
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning data analysis
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data analysis
-- 📫 How to reach me
+- 📫 How to reach me on isahabadulsalam416@gmail.com

 <!---
 Isahabdulsalam/Isahabdulsalam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.